 Condition (A) states that unobservables are identically distributed, conditional on the same individual covariates and number of friends, and conditionally independent of A and other units' characteristics.
 Condition (A) implies network exogeneity, attained if, for example, two individuals form a link based on observable characteristics and exogenous unobservables.
 Condition (A) guarantees that the individual conditional mean function in Equation (3) below is the same across units.
-Condition (B) states that unobservables are independent across individuals who do not share a common neighbor, consistent with a first-degree interference model (see Example 2.1).
+Condition (B) states that unobservables are independent across individuals who do not share a common neighbor (see Example 2.1).
 Condition (C) is a bounded moment assumption.